nicopap/cuicui/richtext/README.md

 TODO: previous paragraph is patently false.

 ```
-Some text {color: GREEN|of the green color}.
+Some text {Color: GREEN|of the green color}.
 ```

-The text segment of a section does actually specify the _`content`_ modifier.
+The text segment of a section does actually specify the _`Content`_ modifier.
 The next format string is equivalent to the previous one:

 ```
-Some text {color: GREEN, content:of the green color}.
+Some text {Color: GREEN, Content:of the green color}.
 ```

 ### Dynamic content